EspenMS/Trackmania-Altimeter/README.md

 ## Brains
 2D, trigonometry, visual programming, translation and rotation is not my strong suit.

-I almost gave up on getting this ready before the start of [Deep dip 2]() when the pointers in the altimeter was rotating all over my screen.
+I almost gave up on getting this ready before the start of [Deep Dip 2](https://matcherino.com/tournaments/111501) when the pointers in the altimeter was rotating all over my screen.

-Until I remembered that [David Shiffman]() has a great YouTube channel about [P5.js]() where he teaches aspects of visual programming.
+Until I remembered that [Daniel Shiffman](https://github.com/shiffman) has a great YouTube channel where he teaches aspects of visual programming.
 And I wasn't dissapointed!
-Even though he teaches [P5.js]() he explained exactly what I struggled with in this [YouTube video](https://www.youtube.com/watch?v=o9sgjuh-CBM).
+Even though he teaches [P5.js](https://p5js.org/) he explained exactly what I struggled with in this [YouTube video](https://www.youtube.com/watch?v=o9sgjuh-CBM).